m4rvxpn/massjson/README.md

 These commands should output the respective versions of Python, Masscan, and Nmap that were installed by the script.

 ## Usage
-To use the tool, navigate to the directory containing the masscan_to_nmap.py script and run the following command:

-` python massjson.py json_folder `
+` python masscan_nmap_scanner.py <masscan_dir> [-o <output_dir>] [-n <nmap_options>] `

-where json_folder is the path to the folder containing the Masscan JSON output files.
+* masscan_dir: The directory containing Masscan JSON output files.
+Required.

-The tool will map the IP addresses to their open ports using the Masscan JSON files and then run Nmap scans on each IP address and port combination.
-The Nmap scan results will be saved in a separate .txt file for each IP address.
+* -o <output_dir> or --output-dir <output_dir>: The output directory for Nmap scan results.
+Default is nmap_output.
+* -n <nmap_options> or --nmap-options <nmap_options>: The Nmap scan options to use.
+Default is -sV -A.

 ## Example
-Suppose you have a folder named masscan_output containing Masscan JSON output files.
-To run Nmap scans on the IP addresses and ports identified by Masscan, navigate to the masscan-to-nmap-tool directory and run the following command:

-` python massjson.py masscan_output `
+` python masscan_nmap_scanner.py /path/to/masscan/output -o /path/to/nmap/output -n "-sS -sV --version-all --script=all" `

->The tool will map the IP addresses to their open ports using the Masscan JSON files in the masscan_output folder and then run Nmap scans on each IP address and port combination.
-The Nmap scan results will be saved in separate .txt files for each IP address in the same directory.
+> This will run Nmap scans against IP addresses and identified ports from Masscan JSON output files in the /path/to/masscan/output directory, using the options -sS -sV --version-all --script=all.
+The results will be written to the /path/to/nmap/output directory.